 One of the striking revisions to the Code is in the section titled "Code of Ethics Compliance."
-AdvaMed "strongly encourages" all Companies to adopt the revised Code, implement effective compliance programs, and submit annual certifications to AdvaMed attesting that they have taken such actions.
+AdvaMed "strongly encourage[s]" all Companies to adopt the revised Code, implement effective compliance programs, and submit annual certifications to AdvaMed to attest that they have taken such actions.
 AdvaMed will publish on its web site a list of all Companies that have submitted the annual certification.
+It might be a useful exercise for compliance professionals to compare the list of Companies on AdvaMed's web site to the list of Companies with which the health care organization has relationships.

-Further, the Code states that "Companies that are AdvaMed members shall, and Companies that are non-members may, supply contact information for the Company's compliance department or an anonymous hotline to facilitate reporting of possible violations of the Code."
+Further, the Code states that "Companies that are AdvaMed members shall, and Companies that are non-members may, supply contact information for the Company's Compliance Department or an anonymous hotline to facilitate reporting of possible violations of the Code."
 This contact information will be published on AdvaMed's web site.
 The revised Code also sets forth the seven elements of an effective compliance program, and AdvaMed strongly encourages Companies to follow the seven elements.